 In order to study A-Level Physics, you will need to have achieved GCSE mathematics at grade 6 or above.

-You are not required to be on campus when you do not have a timetabled lesson, although we would strongly recommend that you are.
-Making effective use of our learning facilities and resources during such study periods will ensure that you keep on top of your work and make significant progress in your studies, not to mention developing important time-management, organisation and independent-study skills.
+Although you are not required to be on campus when you do not have a timetabled lesson, we strongly recommend making effective use of our learning facilities and resources during these periods to stay on top of your work.

 The A-Level specification is designed to stimulate your prior interest and curiosity in topics relevant to the real, physical world and develop your understanding and appreciation of its natural beauty and structure.